LiliZhu1999/Resume_Lili_Zhu/README.md

       - Learned and used Android Studio with Java and xml to create a mobile app for searching on campus events in one week
       - Used git fluently within a team of five people

- - Parking Finder
-      - Used graph to find the closest available parking lot on campus, and return the exact path to the parking lot
+ - Python Image Rectification
+      - Constructed a project to match corners of uncalibrated camera images
+      - Implemented epipolar geometry and image projective rectification
-      - Programmed in Java
+      - Developed the project in Jupyter Notebook with Python

  - Words Autocompletion
       - Built a Ternary Search Tree data structure in C++